20 Baking Tools Under $20 Every Baker Needs

 The sweetest part about baking is that it doesn't have to hurt your budget.
-Here are 20 budget-friendly tools you should have on hand.
+Here are 20 budget-friendly tools you should have on hand for better baking results.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Nothing can replace parchment paper entirely, but silicone baking mats sure come close and are one of the best non-stick baking tools a home baker can have in their arsenal.